TheEquus/equus-site/content/posts/csaw2021-serial/index.md

 ```

 ## What in the world are all these S's
 This looks very similar to [Intel's hex format](https://en.wikipedia.org/wiki/Intel_HEX) (.hex files), which essentially allows for machine code to be written into a chip's ROM.
-However, instead of semicolons, there are S's.
+However, instead of semicolons, there are S's in this case, which is very much not Intel hex-like.
 This calls for a round of intense searching.
 ### Research
 Whip out the keyboard, it's time to search the internet for what these two blocks really are.
 Searching up `s instead of semicolon hex file` gives a couple sites mentioning "S-records", which is very promising.
 However, if you're feeling efficient, `S hex files` will present the wikipedia page for S-records (originally created by Motorola!).
 Taking a look at [SREC](https://en.wikipedia.org/wiki/SREC_(file_format)) confirms that we've hit the jackpot.
-After spending some moments reminiscing about some [great old Motorola phones](https://en.wikipedia.org/wiki/Motorola_Razr), we can wipe off that sweat from the heavy round of researching, because now we'll apply our new found knowledge to the two blocks.
+After spending quite a bit of time reminiscing about some [great old Motorola phones](https://en.wikipedia.org/wiki/Motorola_Razr), we can wipe off that sweat from the heavy round of researching, because now we'll apply our new found knowledge to the two blocks.
 ### Apply
 {{< img SRECStruct.png >}}
 Based on the record structure shown, we can break each block into the appropriate records, and work from there: